Al-Madina/MPI_Python/README.md

 ```
 where `script.py` is the main python program that starts the execution of your code.

-After successfully testing your code in the interactive session, you need to submit to appropriate queue in the cluster.
+After successfully testing your code in the interactive session, you need to submit it to an appropriate queue on the cluster.
 This is also differs
 per cluster.
 Please check your cluster manual to see how to run MPI jobs.
-In the Lengau cluster, your script will look like:
+On the Lengau cluster, your script will look like:
 ```
 #!/bin/bash
  #PBS -l select=2:ncpus=24:mpiprocs=24:nodetype=haswell_reg